Nancy LT Hamilton

 - Hold a ring shank while filing a flat spot on it.

-- Insert a jump ring, two sizes larger than those you will be opening, between its jaws and use the gap to open jump rings.
-I C-Clamp the vise to my bench.
-See Images below.
+- Insert a jump ring, two sizes larger than those you will be opening, between its jaws, on the other edge of the vise, and use the gap to open jump rings.
+I “C-Clamp” the vise to my bench.